AB-379

 Summary

-The bill increases civil penalties for businesses that fail to post human trafficking notices, raising fines to $1,000 for first violations and $2,000 for subsequent infractions.
-Hotels face steeper penalties for sex trafficking violations, with fines ranging from $3,000 to $15,000 based on frequency of occurrence within a 24-month period.
-Courts may impose additional penalties up to $40,000 for repeated violations.
+The measure increases civil penalties for businesses that fail to post required human trafficking notices, raising fines to $1,000 for first violations and $2,000 for subsequent infractions.
+Hotels face steeper penalties for trafficking-related violations, with fines ranging from $3,000 to $15,000 based on frequency of occurrence.
+These collected fines flow into a newly created Survivors Support Fund.

 Key Dates